GameDevTecnico/cubos/core/samples/reflection/traits/fields/page.md

 @snippet reflection/traits/fields/main.cpp Iterating over fields

+This should output:

+@snippet reflection/traits/fields/main.cpp Iterating over fields output

+Its also possible to access the fields of an instance of the type, and iterate over them:

+@snippet reflection/traits/fields/main.cpp Iterating over fields with data
+@snippet reflection/traits/fields/main.cpp Iterating over fields with data output

 Its also possible to access the fields by name:

 @snippet reflection/traits/fields/main.cpp Accessing fields by name
+@snippet reflection/traits/fields/main.cpp Accessing fields by name output